 I walked until I could walk no further, and then stopped for awhile to appreciate the views that the Urartian elite would’ve admired each day.
 From the edge, the only direction left to go was down.

 As mentioned, sturdy hiking shoes come in handy here, though the bare rocky section does provide decent grip.
-Returning to the highway, it shouldn’t be long before a minibus appears, taking you back to where you started your day.
+Returning to the highway, it shouldn’t be long before a minibus appears, taking you back to central Van.

 Hoşap and Çavuştepe are situated along the same highway (D975) which connects Van with Hakkari Province.